Royal Australian Navy: Post war to present

 After the Second World War, the size of the RAN was again reduced, but it gained new capabilities with the acquisition of two aircraft carriers, Sydney and Melbourne.
 The RAN saw action in many Cold War–era conflicts in the Asia-Pacific region and operated alongside the Royal Navy and United States Navy off Korea, Malaysia, and Vietnam.
 Since the end of the Cold War, the RAN has been part of Coalition forces in the Persian Gulf and Indian Ocean, operating in support of Operation Slipper and undertaking counter piracy operations.
 It was also deployed in support of Australian peacekeeping operations in East Timor and the Solomon Islands.

 The high demand for personnel in the Second World War led to the establishment of the Women's Royal Australian Naval Service (WRANS) branch in 1942, where over 3,000 women served in shore-based positions.
 The WRANS was disbanded in 1947, but then re-established in 1951 during the Cold War.
 It was given permanent status in 1959, and the RAN was the final branch to integrate women in the Australian military in 1985.

+In April 2023, following the release of the Defence Strategic Review, the government sought an Independent analysis into Navy's surface fleet combatant fleet.
+In February 2024, the government released its response to the independent analysis.